calvinhsia/SheetMusicViewer/README.md

 Each page has a description which is calculated from the TOC.
 If a song is many pages, the description is calculated from the closest TOC entry.
 If there are multiple songs on a a page, the description includes all songs on that page.

-The Table of contents of a songbook shows the physical page numbers, which may not match the actual PDF page numbers (there could be a cover page scanned or could be a multivolume set, or 30 pages of intro, and then page 1 has the 1st song)
+The Table of Contents of a songbook shows the physical page numbers, which may not match the actual PDF page numbers (there could be a cover page scanned or could be a multivolume set, or 30 pages of intro, and then page 1 has the 1st song)
 Also, each scanned page might have the physical page # printed on it.
 We want to keep the scanned OCR TOC true and minimize required editing.
 This means the page no displayed in the UI is the same as the page # on the scanned page
 PageNumberOffset will map between each so that the imported scanned TOC saved as XML will not need to be adjusted.